justinlavelle/AspNetCore-Api-Template/README.md

 ### Visual Studio 2017

 Make sure you have .NET Core 1.0+ [https://www.microsoft.com/net/download/core] installed and/or VS2017.
-VS2017 will automatically install all the neccessary .NET dependencies when you open the project.
+Installing VS2017 will automatically install all the neccessary .NET dependencies when you open the project.
 Also, include this: [https://www.microsoft.com/net/core#windowsvs2017]

 Simply push F5 to start debugging !